-Most farms utilizing in-bin drying observed within this study dried between 25,000-150,000 bushels in 2019 & 2020.
-Expected drying cost increases for the entire drying season per farm site, from no carbon levy (\$0/tCO2e) to \$170/tCO2e in 2030, are displayed in Table 11.
-Values in this table are summarized based on all in-bin fuel-fired systems observed within the 2019 & 2020 study.
-Additionally, Table 12 displays the average total utility costs for natural gas-fired systems throughout at various carbon prices between \$0/ tCO2e and \$170/ tCO2e.
+Most farms utilizing in-bin drying observed within this study dried between 25,000-150,000 bushels.
+Expected drying cost increases for the entire drying season per farm site, from no carbon levy (\$0/tCO2e) to \$170/ tCO2e in 2030, are displayed in Table 11.
+Values in this table are summarized based on all in-bin fuel-fired systems.
+Additionally, Table 12 displays the average total utility costs for natural gas-fired systems at various carbon prices between \$0/ tCO2e and \$170/ tCO2e.
 Only natural gas was used in Table 12 as it is the most common fuel type within this study and displays the largest impact relative to the base fuel cost with no carbon levy.

-Table 11: Expected Utility Costs Increases per Farm Site from \$0/tCO2 to \$170/tCO2 (2019 vs. 2030)
+Table 11: Expected Utility Costs Increases per Farm Site from \$0/tCO2 to \$170/tCO2 (2019 Vs 2030)